Fisher River restoration project – Surry Co., NC

 Harris said the area surrounding the river had become unsafe.

 “We actually had to tape it off with a barrier to prevent anyone from getting near the stream,” he said.
-“And it was several hundred feet that we restored, and it was right in the main part of the park.“
+“And it was several hundred feet that we restored, and it was right in the main part of the park.
+Sediment is the biggest pollutant in North Carolina, and this river system was contributing a large amount”.

-Byers said the changes will improve aquatic habitat, restore floodplain connectivity and boost the biological health of the waterway.
+Project Engineer, Jake Byers said, “the changes will improve aquatic habitat, restore floodplain connectivity and boost the biological health of the waterway.”

 Nadia Ramlagan, Public News Service – NC